-F. Respondent shall submit to EPA written monthly progress reports which: (1) describe the actions which have been taken toward achieving compliance with this Consent Order during the previous month; (2) include all results of sampling and tests and all other data received by Respondent during the course of the work; (3) include all plans and procedures completed under the Work Plan during the previous month; (4) describe all actions, data, and plans which are scheduled for the next month, and provide other information relating to the progress of the work as deemed necessary by EPA; and (5) include information regarding percentage of completion, unresolved delays, encountered or anticipated, that may affect the future schedule for implementation of the

-Scope of Work and/or RI/FS Work Plans, and a description of efforts made to mitigate those delays or anticipated delays.
+E. For each month after work is commenced under the Work Plan, respondent shall submit to EPA written monthly progress reports which: (1) describe the actions which have been taken toward achieving compliance with this Consent Order during the previous month; (2) include all plans and procedures completed under the Work Plan during the previous month; (3) describe all actions, data, and plans which are scheduled for the next month, and provide other information relating to the progress of the work as deemed necessary by EPA; and (4) include information regarding percentage of completion, unresolved delays, encountered or anticipated, that may affect the future schedule for implementation of the Work Plan, and a description of efforts made to mitigate those delays or anticipated delays.
 These progress reports are to be submitted to EPA by the fifth day of every month following the effective date of this Consent Order.

-G. Deliverables, including reports, plans or other correspondence to be submitted pursuant to this Consent Order, shall be sent by regular certified mail, express mail or overnight delivery to the following addresses or to such other addresses as the EPA hereafter may designate in writing.
+F. Deliverables, including reports, plans or other correspondence to be submitted pursuant to this Consent Order, shall be sent by regular certified mail, express mail or overnight delivery to the following addresses or to such other addresses as the EPA hereafter may designate in writing.